michaelnguyen974/messaging_app/README.md

-# Messaging app
+# Rubb Messaging app

 ## Instructions
-Created a fully functioning messaging app where you can create, read, update and delete messages using Sinatra library with Capybara/Rspec testing.
+Created a fully functioning messaging app where you can create, read, update and delete messages using Sinatra library with Capybara/Rspec testing, all written in ruby, HTML and CSS.
 The messaging app will follow the idea of CRUD (which are the four basic functions of persistent storage).

 ## Part 1
 Database creation using PostgresSQL